Usuwana/Tuku/README.md

 Simple React Native app as I learn more about React Native and play around with it.
 Displays the biography of legendary Zimbabwean musician Oliver Mtukudzi as well as his Discography.
-The app makes use of the <a src="https://rapidapi.com/deezerdevs/api/deezer-1/">Deezer API</a> to obtain his albums.
+The app makes use of the https://rapidapi.com/deezerdevs/api/deezer-1/ Deezer API to obtain his albums.

 # Screenshots